zulip/zulip-gci/tasks/chat-application-comparison.md

   (#example)?
 If yes how are they used?
 - **Auto highlight sent messages:** Does the chat application highlight the messages sent by the user?
-- **Last seen online:** Does the chat application shows when was a user last seen online?
+- **Last seen online:** Does the chat application show when a user was last seen online?
 Can it be disabled?
 - **Buttons:** Buttons are used by some chat applications to make chat conversations more interactive. eg: An integration can send a poll to the channel with 2 different buttons.
 The buttons can be clicked to vote in the poll.
-Does the chat application supports buttons?
+Does the chat application support buttons?
 - **User joined/user left:** Does the chat application display user joined/user left messages?
 Can it be configured by admin?
-- **Reminder:** Can users use chat application for setting reminders?
+- **Reminder:** Can users use the chat application for setting reminders?
   The chat application would notify the user or channel at the time of the reminder.
 - **User Documentation:** Is there a documentation for users?